NSS-Data-Analytics-Cohort-9/traffic_accidents-edwardbrown750/README.md

 Use formulas to answer each question.
 Unless otherwise stated, fill in your answers in the "Analysis" tab.

 1. How many total accidents are contained in this dataset?
+218319

 2. What are the earliest and latest records that appear in this dataset?
+1/1/2015 0:00 & 6/21/2022 20:06

 3. a.
 Create a new column to the right of the "Number of Motor Vehicles" column called "Single or Multiple".
 This column should contain "Single" if the number of vehicles is 1 and "Multiple" if it involved more than one vehicle.
 b.
 Are there any rows that involved zero vehicles?
 How many?
 Make sure that your formula accounts for these cases.
+Yes, one row = C105589
 c.
 Investigate the rows that have zero vehicles using the FILTER function in the "Zero Car Crashes" sheet.
 What do you find?
 d.
 What percentage of crashes are single-car?
+15.74%

 4. How many accidents occurred which are hit and run and had at least one injury?